gogins/cloud-5/docs/README.md

 dependencies are contained in this repository as static files.

 To use cloud-music, fork cloud-music on GitHub and clone your fork on your own computer.
 You can also just download the latest cloud-music release as a zip file and unzip it on your computer.

 _This is actually the easiest way to install a usable version of Csound on your computer._

+To run cloud-music pieces, there is no need to build or configure anything.
+In a terminal, simply change to your `cloud-music directory/docs` and run `python3 -m http.server`.
+Then you can use your Web browser to go to `http://localhost:8000`, where you can view and run any of these compositions in your browser.

 ### Writing New Compositions

-There is no need to build or configure anything.
-In a terminal, simply change to your cloud-music directory and run `python3 -m http.server`.
-Then you can use your Web browser to go to `http://localhost:8000`, where you can view and run any of these compositions in your browser.

 To create a new composition, simply create a new HTML file.
 You can copy one of my existing pieces as a template and modify it, or you can create a new HTML